Maureen practices in business law, specializing in environmental law, as well as personal estate planning.

 When buying or selling a piece of potentially contaminated property, understanding environmental risk is key to avoiding major issues down the road.
 Maureen works with environmental consultants and transactional attorneys to identify and appropriately shift environmental risk so that her clients can close their business transactions with peace of mind.

-Maureen most enjoys practicing law when collaborating with clients, other attorneys, scientists, and regulators to develop innovative solutions to complex environmental issues.
+Maureen most enjoys practicing law when collaborating with clients and their families, scientists, and regulators to develop innovative solutions to complex environmental issues.
 When she is not in the office, you’ll find Maureen skiing in the winter, paddleboarding in the summer, and hiking year-round, all of which she enjoys with her two children.

 - J.D., cum laude, Vermont Law School, 2007